 Mental health issues and childhood trauma are two of the most common reasons why young adults struggle to launch into independence after high school.
 In particular, people who have experienced trauma usually adopt the belief that many things in their life have been and will continue to be out of their control.
-They have to make this distinction in order to not blame themselves for circumstances they’ve experienced.
+They have to make this distinction in order to not blame themselves for the circumstances they’ve experienced.
 But, over time, this can also translate to “my grades are out of my control,” “unemployment is out of my control,” and “I can’t help the way that I have to cope with my emotions.”
 This generalized sense of helplessness and lack of autonomy explains why many people with PTSD have struggled with failure to launch.

 How Does PTSD Affect Sense of Self?

+Young women who have experienced trauma may begin to internalize negative beliefs that if they had been stronger, or smarter, or faster, they would have been able to avoid their trauma.
+These beliefs grate away their self-esteem and stoke harsh opinions of themself to the point where they believe that they do not deserve for good things to happen to them.
 As trauma shapes one’s belief system about themselves, the way they interact with others, and their role in the world, many young adults experience low motivation and self-esteem as they launch into adulthood.
 Developing a support network and integrating into the community is integral to reshaping these beliefs and exploring one’s true core values.

 How Does PTSD Affect Failure To Launch?

 Over time, letting other people make decisions for them presents more challenges rather than freedoms, as they get back into a place of feeling like their life is out of their control and dictated for them.
-While a history of trauma can affect one’s ability to feel a sense of achievement and their confidence in their ability to achieve their goals, setting shorter-term goals can help young adults imagine what they want their future to look like.
+While a history of trauma can affect one’s ability to feel a sense of achievement and confidence in their ability to achieve their goals, setting shorter-term goals can help young adults imagine what they want their future to look like.

 Addressing PTSD Can Help Young Adults Become More Independent